-In this blog I am going to explain what a comfort zone is and why it is incredibly important to to step out of your comfort zone in order develop new skills, experience new things and fulfil your true potential.
+In this blog I am going to explain what a comfort zone is and why it is incredibly important to expand your comfort zone to achieve your goals.
+Learning how to step out of your comfort zone will enable you to develop new skills, experience new things and fulfil your true potential.

 The term “comfort zone” was originally coined by Alasdair White, a Business Management Theorist, in 2009.
 Popular definitions of what a comfort zone is often go something like this:

 A comfort zone is a psychological state in which things feel familiar to a person, and they are at ease, and in control of their environment, experiencing low levels of anxiety and stress.
 In this zone, a steady level of performance is possible.

 People feel safe and comfortable in their comfort zone.
 There is less risk, relatively less stress, and few nasty surprises.
 Sounds good right.
 However, there is also extraordinarily little personal growth in your comfort zone, which is why any life coach will tell you it is not a place you want to stay.
 People who stay in their comfort zone will stay the same and will never develop new skills, experience new things, or fulfil their true potential.

 Sure, outside of your comfort zone is the unknown.
 True, you never know what will happen.
 However, outcomes may not be certain, but personal growth is.
 People who venture into this unknown, frightening, and uncomfortable land will most certainly change themselves for the better.